RhysAlfShaw/stilts-nli/README.md

 python stilts-nli
 ```

+## Using quantised models with transformers

+To use the 8bit and 4bit models with transformers then you also need to install bitsandbytes.
+This package required a cuda device, so if you have limited memory use llama_cpp_python for inference on use only the stilts model.

 ## Installing Llama_cpp_python

 If you run into trouble installing `llama_cpp_python` and are on a linux machine it is likely a problem with C compilers.
 A work around is installing (with conda and also installing packages `gcc` and `gxx`).